weisserw/ibjjf-elo/README.md

 The URL for the production app is https://ibjjfrankings.com/

+If you wish to contribute to this project, please see the Issues page for a list of outstanding feature requests, or you can [donate](https://ko-fi.com/ibjjfrankings).

 This app is built with the following technologies:

 * The frontend is React with Typescript, with a build system created by [Vite](https://vite.dev/).